-- Changes related to age and conditions like multiple sclerosis which affect the nervous system are also associated with APD.7
+- Changes related to age and conditions like multiple sclerosis which affect the nervous system are also associated with APD.8

 There’s no cure as such for APD but you can manage it by modifying the environment in which communication happens, using other skills to compensate, or making remedial changes that affect the defect itself.

-- Some activities (auditory training) can teach your brain to deal with sound better.
-This includes exercises like paying attention to a particular sound in spite of background noise or singling out a sound and figuring out where it’s coming from.
-A professional can help you with this or you can do it by yourself.
-Computer programs and CDs that are tailored to APD can also help.8
+Some activities can teach your brain to deal with sound better.
+You can try them at home or a professional can help you with this.
+Computer programs and CDs that are tailored to APD can also help.10

 With a little care and the appropriate interventions, APD is a condition that can be managed, so stay positive and don’t let it put a crimp in your step!

 |2.||↑||Understanding Auditory Processing Disorders in Children.
 American Speech-Language-Hearing Association.|

 |3, 11.||↑||Activities To Help Auditory Processing Skills.
 Leeds Community Healthcare, NHS Trust.|